openstack/ironic-specs/specs/approved/driver-composition-reform.rst

   New response fields that are not ``None`` only for *hardware types*:

   ``default_<interface_name>_interface``
-    the entrypoint name of the default implementation for a given interface.
+    the entrypoint name of the calculated default implementation for a given interface.

   ``enabled_<interface_name>_interfaces``
     the list of entrypoint names of enabled implementations for a given